 Integral to the region’s standing as downstate Illinois’ healthcare hub is the University of Illinois College of Medicine Peoria, part of one of the largest public medical schools in the nation.
 UICOMP offers high-quality physician education, recruits renowned doctors to the area, conducts extensive research and provides exceptional patient care.

-Affiliated with UnityPoint Health, Methodist College offers a variety of certificate, bachelor’s and master’s degree programs in nursing, healthcare and human services.
-Bradley University offers undergraduate, graduate, accelerated and online nursing programs, while the Saint Francis Medical Center College of Nursing offers bachelor’s, master’s and doctorate degrees in nursing.
+Methodist College is a private, four-year institution offering certificate, baccalaureate and master’s degree programs in nursing, healthcare management and human services.
+Bradley University and the Saint Francis Medical Center College of Nursing offer a range of nursing degrees and programs, while Illinois Central College offers degree and certificate programs in a wide variety of health-related careers.

 Greater Peoria is also home to numerous schools for technical training.
-Midwest Technical Institute in East Peoria provides training in health services, mechanical trades and transportation, while a number of area schools offer training in cosmetology, esthetics, barbering and more.
+Midwest Technical Institute provides vocational training and courses in the allied health and mechanical trades industries, while numerous area schools offer training in cosmetology, esthetics, barbering and more.
 PP